Sergio Rossi

 Sergio Rossi is an Italian fashion brand that focuses on footwear.
-Founded in Italy in 1951, the brand was later acquired by the Gucci Group in 1999.
-It became a part of the Kering Group under François Pinault, from 2005 until 2016, when Investindustrial fully acquired the brand.
-In June 2021, Fosun Fashion Group (FFG) announced that it had come to an agreement to acquire Sergio Rossi.
-The ownership was transferred to the Lanvin Group in October 2021.
+The company was founded in 1951 by Sergio Rossi.

 History

 Founded in 1951 in San Mauro Pascoli, the brand takes its name from founder Sergio Rossi, who inherited the tools and traditions of shoemaking from his father.
-At first, Rossi worked through the winter making sandals that he would later sell on the beaches of Rimini and in boutiques in Bologna.
-One such model, the Opanca, became very popular; it was a simple design in which the sole curved gently around the foot, forming a whole with the upper part of the shoe.
-In 1968, the first official collection of Sergio Rossi brand shoes were produced.
-According to Vogue, during the 1960s the company "rapidly became synonymous with Italian quality and classic feminine designs."
+Rossi was initially making sandals that he would sell on the beaches of Rimini and in boutiques in Bologna.

+The first official collection of Sergio Rossi brand shoes was produced in 1968.
+According to Vogue, during the 1960s, the company "rapidly became synonymous with Italian quality and classic feminine designs."